An emphasis within the Associate of Applied Science in Allied Health degree

 Anesthesia technologists are integral members of the anesthesia patient care team.
 Their role is to assist anesthesiologists and anesthetists in acquiring, preparing, and using equipment and supplies required to administer anesthesia.
 Tasks may include maintaining and servicing, calibrating, troubleshooting, and operating a variety of mechanical, pneumatic, and electronic equipment used to monitor patients undergoing anesthesia.

-This one-year program is offered in partnership with Arkansas Children’s Hospital.
+This one-year program is offered in partnership with Arkansas Children’s Hospital (ACH).
 A total of 61 credit hours are required, broken down into 29 general education credit hours and 32 ANES credit hours.
 The program begins every January.
 Students will participate in classroom instruction at ACH and receive clinical experiences not only at ACH, but other health care settings at facilities such as Baptist Health, Baptist Health North, and UAMS.

 Admission into the program is competitive.
 Requirements for admission are listed below.
 The application deadline is the first Friday of November (after New Student Registration opens).
 Students are scored on a points system derived from college GPA, testing scores, coursework, and previous work experiences.
-The top 12 candidates will be invited for an interview with the ACH faculty and staff, from which the six students will be selected.
+The top candidates will be invited for an interview with the ACH faculty and staff.

 - Complete an application to the program.